jmjoshua/WouldYouRather/README.md

 ## Simple Use
-Simply read the question and select the option that you think is right!
+Simply read the question and consider the two options

+Now select the best option!

 ## Where to Find Me